Diophantine approximations on fractals: Introduction

 \subsection{Statements of results}

+Before stating the main results which we prove in this paper we need to recall the notion of \textit{dimension of a measure}.
+Let $K$ be a compact metric space and $\mu$ a Borel probability measure on $K$.
+The upper and lower local dimension functions of $\mu$ are defined to be

-We now state the main results to be proved in this paper. \begin{theorem} Let $n\in\bN$ and let $\mu$ be a probability measure on the unit interval which is invariant and ergodic under $\times n$ modulo $1$ (i.e.\ under multiplication by $n$ modulo 1), and has positive dimension.
+We say that $\mu$ has \textit{exact dimension} if there exists a number $d$ such that $\underline{d}_\mu(x)=\overline{d}_\mu(x)=d$ for $\mu$-almost any $x$.
+In this case we sometime simply say that $\mu$ is of dimension $d$. \begin{remark} In the following theorems the fact that measures have exact dimension follows from the other assumptions; it follows from~\cite{BK} that both the lower and upper dimension functions are equal almost surely to a positive multiple of the entropy of the system. \end{remark} \begin{theorem} Let $n\in\bN$ and let $\mu$ be a probability measure on the unit interval which is invariant and ergodic under $\times n$ modulo $1$ (i.e.\ under multiplication by $n$ modulo 1), and has positive dimension.
 Then $\mu$ almost any $x\in [0,1]$ is WA. \end{theorem} \begin{theorem} Let $\ga:\bR^2/\bZ^2\to\bR^2/\bZ^2$ be a hyperbolic automorphism, induced by the linear action of a matrix $\ga\in \SL_2(\bZ)$ and let $\mu$ be a probability measure which is invariant and ergodic with respect to $\ga$, and has positive dimension.
 Then $\mu$ almost any $v\in \bR^2/\bZ^2$ is WA. \end{theorem} One way to construct examples of measures $\mu$ on the unit interval or on the 2-torus satisfying the assumptions of Theorems ~\ref{theorem 1} and ~\ref{theorem 2} respectively is to choose an appropriate partition of the underlying space for which the resulting factor map to the symbolic system is an isomorphism of measurable dynamical systems.
-In the case of the unit interval, one chooses the partition into $n$ intervals of equal length, and in the case of the 2-torus, a Markov partition corresponding to $\ga$.
+In the case of the unit interval, one chooses the partition into $n$ intervals of equal length, and in the case of the 2-torus, a Markov partition corresponding to $\ga$ (see \cite{AW}).
 Then, one takes a (topologically transitive) subshift of finite type of the symbolic system and the unique maximal entropy probability measure supported on it and translates this measure to the original space.

+Before stating further results we briefly introduce some notation (see \S~\ref{space of lattices} for a more thorough account).
+For any positive integer $d$ ($d=1$ or $2$ in our discussions), let $\set{a_t}_{t\in\bR},\set{u_v}_{v\in\bR^d}<\PGL_d(\bR)$ be the subgroups given by